2023 New Ways to Learn: Harnessing the Power of Technology

 Patricia Halpin, PhD

-In this webinar, Associate Professor Patricia Halpin (Chair of the Teaching Section of the American Physiological Society) will discuss how she harnesses technology to engage her physiology students in an online clinical pathophysiology course.
+In this webinar, Associate Professor Patricia Halpin (Chair of the Teaching Section of the American Physiological Society) discusses how she harnesses technology to engage her physiology students in an online clinical pathophysiology course.

 Key Topics: